 2011 was the first year that national governments issued real policy positions on cyberspace openness.
 Some supportive statements were also issued by key NGOs and intergovernmental bodies.
 A few of the key ones are:

-- United States Cyber Strategy (May 2011) (which followed with an April 2015, the U.S. Department of Defense (DoD) latest Cyber Strategy)
+- United States Cyber Strategy (May 2011) (which followed with an April 2015, the U.S. Department of Defense (DoD) latest Cyber Strategy) which was updated again in Nov 2018.

 - United Kingdom Cyber Strategy (February 2011); (which was last updated in 2016)